Binary matrix factorization on special purpose hardware: Experiments

-As mentioned in Section~\ref{sec:related-work}, the two methods by \citet{zhang2007, zhang2010} are the most popular for the variant of BMF we consider.
+As mentioned in the section \nameref{sec:related-work}, the two methods by Zhang et al.\ \cite{zhang2007, zhang2010} are the most popular for the variant of BMF we consider.
 We therefore use these methods for comparison in our experiments.
 We refer to them as ``Penalized'' and ``Thresholded,'' respectively.
-For the penalized version, we use the implementation available in the Nimfa\footnote{We use the Bmf method.
-See \url{http://nimfa.biolab.si} for details.} Python library.
+For the penalized version, we use the Bmf method in the Nimfa Python library \cite{Zitnik2012} available at \url{http://nimfa.biolab.si}.
 We leave all parameters to their default values, except the maximum number of iterations (\verb|max_iter|) and the frequency of the convergence test (\verb|test_conv|) which we both set to 1000 since we find that this improves performance substantially over the defaults in our experiments.
-We wrote our own implementation of the thresholded method since we could not find an existing implementation; see Section~\ref{sec:thresholding-bmf} of the supplement for details.
+We wrote our own implementation of the thresholded method since we could not find an existing implementation; see the section \nameref{sec:thresholding-bmf} in \nameref{S1-Text} for details.

 We also include a simple baseline method.
 The idea behind it is simple: If we seek a rank-$r$ BMF of $\Abf$, we can find one by simply choosing the densest $r$ rows/columns in $\Abf$.
 Alternatively, when $\Abf$ has high density, we can approximate it by a rank-1 BMF with all entries equal to 1.
 This is clearly a very crude method, but it serves as a useful baseline and sanity check for the more sophisticated methods.
-See Section~\ref{sec:baseline} of the supplement for details on the baseline method.
+See the section \nameref{sec:baseline} in \nameref{S1-Text} for further details.

 All experiment results are evaluated in terms of the following relative error measure: $\|\Abf - \Ubf\Vbf^\top\|_\F^2 / \| \Abf \|_\F^2$.
 The norm is squared since this is more natural for binary data: When $\Ubf$ and $\Vbf$ are binary, $\|\Abf-\Ubf\Vbf^\top\|_\F^2$ is the number of entries that are incorrect in the decomposition and $\|\Abf\|_\F^2$ is the number of nonzero entries in $\Abf$.